Lithium peroxide: Preparation

 The structure of solid Li2O2 has been determined by X-ray crystallography and density functional theory.
-The solid features an eclipsed "ethane-like" Li6O2 subunits with an O-O distance of around 1.5 Å.
+The solid features eclipsed "ethane-like" Li6O2 subunits with an O-O distance of around 1.5 Å.

 Uses

+Air purification

-It is used in air purifiers where weight is important, e.g., spacecraft to absorb carbon dioxide and release oxygen in the reaction:
+It is used in air purifiers where weight is important, e.g., spacecraft or other sealed spaces and apparatuses to absorb carbon dioxide and release oxygen in the reaction: